stevekane/promise-it-wont-hurt/exercises/multiple_promises/problem.md

 issue](https://github.com/stevekane/promise-it-wont-hurt/issues); I’m
 interested in such a solution!

-While this lesson is a good practice for your skills, n real world programming, such a task is usually achieved by using `Promise.all` utility function, which works by taking an iterable (like an array) of promises.
+While this lesson is a good practice for your skills, in real world programming, such a task is usually achieved by using `Promise.all` utility function, which we are basically reimplementing.
+It works by taking an iterable (like an array) of promises, rather than separate arguments.
 It also handles error catching, and any errors will be forwarded.

 ```js
 Promise.all([getPromise1(), getPromise2()])